 Kabara Cancer Research Institute Hematology/Oncology Research Laboratory

 In October 2015, Paraic A. Kenny, PhD, became the second director of the Oncology Research Laboratory at the Kabara Cancer Research Institute.
 Dr. Kenny was previously an associate professor in the Department of Developmental and Molecular Biology at the Albert Einstein College of Medicine in Bronx, New York.
 He is an internationally recognized expert in the use of sophisticated three-dimensional culture and models to discover and understand the mechanisms leading to breast cancer development, and in devising new approaches for breast cancer therapy.
 Dr. Kenny’s research is focused on understanding the key signaling defects that drive the main subtypes of human breast cancer and understanding the contribution of the microenvironment to breast cancer initiation and progression, as well as the identification and validation of novel therapeutic targets in triple-negative breast cancer, with a strong focus on the role of GRB7 in this disease.

-Drs.
-Kenny and Guin were joined in late 2015 by postdoctoral fellow, Kristopher Lofgren, PhD, who later was named a research scientist.
+Dr. Kenny was joined in late 2015 by postdoctoral fellow, Kristopher Lofgren, PhD, who later was named a research scientist.
 The postdoctoral fellowship position is funded by the Norman L. Gillette Jr. Breast Cancer Research Fellowship, established by Don and Norma Vinger in 2005.
 Proceeds from the Foundation's annual Steppin' Out in Pink walk helped to fully fund the endowment to make this fellowship possible.
 Steppin' Out in Pink also provides ongoing financial support of our breast cancer research—both in the laboratory and clinical studies.
 The Kabara Cancer Research Institute, established by the late Dr. Jon Kabara and his wife, Betty, in 2009, funds Dr. Kenny's position.
 Precision oncology, including interactions with the University of Wisconsin's statewide Precision Medicine Molecular Tumor Board, is a major focus.
 See a full list of recent publications.

 Gundersen Medical Foundation supports basic research in hematology and oncology.
 In addition to breast cancer research, the laboratory conducts research in a variety of other cancers and blood disorders.